NeuralVFX/llm-sandbox-unreal/README.md

   <img src="assets/demo.gif" alt="Demo">
 </p>

-#### This tool is the Unreal Engine component of a two component package:
+#### This tool is the Unreal Engine component of larger package:
+A web interface to Unreal Engine, which allows:
+- Easy expirimentiation with Python
-A web interface to Unreal Engine, which allows easy expirimentiation with Python, review of code and erros via LLM, and the creation and improvement of agentic tools directly from the interface.
-A set of working agentic tools is provided with this, but thats not the point.
-The idea is that this tool helps you build whatever custom agentic tools you need for your department, on your production!
+- Review of code and cout output/erros via LLM
+- Creation and iteration of agentic tools directly from the interfac A set of working agentic tools is provided with this, but thats not the point.
+The idea is that this tool helps you easily build whatever custom agentic tools you need for your department, on your production!
+With feedback directly from the LLM along the way.

 ## Features